codingfuture/puppet-cfdb/README.md

     * repmgr for PostgreSQL
 * High Availability and fail-over out-of-the-box
     * Specialized HAProxy on each client system
+* Support for secure TLS tunnel with mutual authentication for database connections
 * Automatic creation of databases
 * Automatic upgrade of databases after DB software upgrade
 * Complete management of user accounts (roles)